argoproj-labs/terraform-provider-argocd/docs/resources/application.md

 ## Import

-ArgoCD applications can be imported using an id consisting of `{name}`, e.g.
+ArgoCD applications can be imported using an id consisting of `{name}:{namespace}`, e.g.
 ```
-$ terraform import argocd_application.myapp myapp
+$ terraform import argocd_application.myapp myapp:argocd
 ```